ea0hw33/math_edu/README.md

 3. Create test on admin page.
 4. Choose test and file with questions in the questions form on admin page.

-Questions preparation

-Example of format can be found in 'questions_sample.txt' Questions with one correct answer are marked with '?' at the beginning of the line.
-Questions with multiple correct answers are marked with '#' at the beginning of the line.
-Correct questions are marked with '=' at the beginning of the line.
-Every block of answers must be caught in '{' and '}' lines.

 Creating students

 1. Open app page in browser(by default it's localhost:5000)
 2. Get autorized as admin user.
-3. Create students accounts on admin page.